fpgmaas/deptry/docs/usage.md

 _deptry_ offers a mechanism to interpret specific optional dependency groups as development dependencies.

 By default, all dependencies under `[project.dependencies]` and `[project.optional-dependencies]` are extracted as regular dependencies.
-By using the `--pep621-dev-dependency-groups` argument, users can specify which groups defined under `[project.optional-dependencies]` should be treated as development dependencies instead.
+By using the `--optional-dependencies-dev-groups` argument, users can specify which groups defined under `[project.optional-dependencies]` should be treated as development dependencies instead.
 This is particularly useful for projects that adhere to PEP 621 but do not employ a separate build tool for declaring development dependencies.